 17. Doi Inthanon

 Take a day trip out to the highest peak in Thailand and the surrounding national park by visiting Doi Inthanon.
 Activities here including trekking and hiking or you can just take a more relaxed stroll around the park.
 There are a number of waterfalls to visit and a hill tribe village too.
 It takes about two hours to drive here from the city, so it’s easy to spend a day exploring then come back in the afternoon.
+Find out more about Doi Inthanon here.

 18. Muay Thai Boxing